 - Add the dressing to the salad and toss gently.

 - The salad is best if made a couple of hours ahead of time to allow the flavors to develop and mingle.
-It keeps for a week in an airtight container in the refrigerator.
+It keeps for up to 5 days in an airtight container in the refrigerator.
+Note: if you plan to make more than a day ahead, it helps to omit the tomatoes and add them before serving.

 Notes